kaaarolin/Terraform-Azure-Portfolio/README.md

 ## Alerts

 Azure Monitor Metric Alert is configured to trigger when page views exceed 10 within 5 minutes, sending an email notification.

+## Autoscaling

+Azure Monitor Autoscale is configured to scale up by 1 instance when CPU exceeds 50% over a 5 minute window, with a maximum of 3 instances.
+Sends email notification when triggered.

+> Note: For a static nginx portfolio, CPU-based autoscaling will rarely trigger in practice as nginx handles static files with minimal CPU usage.

 ## Prerequisites